amarantha-k/cbas/_drafts/5_ddl.md

                       | DisconnectStatement
                       | Query ";"

-In addition to queries, the CBAS implementation of SQL++ supports statements for data definition and to connect CBAS to Couchbase buckets.
+In addition to queries, the Analytics implementation of SQL++ supports statements for data definition and to connect Analytics to Couchbase buckets.

 ## <a id="Creating_and_dropping">Creating and Dropping</a>